partridgejiang/Kekule.js/tutorial/source/content/composer.rst

-.. [#clipboard] Actually, clipboard of native OS can be be accessed by HTML and JavaScript directly, so the clipboard operations in Kekule.js are simulated by `local storage <https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage>`_.
+.. [#clipboard] Actually, clipboard of native OS can not be accessed by HTML and JavaScript directly, so the clipboard operations in Kekule.js are simulated by `local storage <https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage>`_.
 .. [#example] Example of this chapter can be found and run at `here <../examples/composer.html>`_.